wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 available.
 First, we examine why we would want to create a reference assembly, and what types of references can be created.
 Next, the assembly process and its challenges are introduced.
-Finally, genome annotation and available.
-First, we examine why we would want to create a reference assembly, and what types of references can be created.
-Next, the assembly process and its challenges are introduced.
 Finally, genome annotation and detection of structural variation are discussed.

 ---